Providing help for scientific projects is one of the main purposes of Glacier Adventure.

 We will present you 2 examples of methods to collect data:

-is collecting data about the water thanks to bore holes.
+The first one is collecting data about the water thanks to bore holes.
 It permits you to see the water level in different areas and also the water characteristics, depending on the rock type, the proximity of the ocean, or other characteristics of the ground.
 To collect those data, scientists use a calibrated probe and a measuring tape.
 Collecting it regularly at different times of the year allows to create a good database to study the groundwater and aquifers.
 It is also important to have different drilling and different areas to compare data and to have a better overview of the groundwater system area.

 In the case of the IceAq project, the boreholes are in different areas, near Fláajökull, Skálafellsjökull and in Hali right next to our meeting point !